Perturbation theory models for LSST-era galaxy clustering: tests with sub-percent mock catalog measurements in Fourier and configuration space: Results

 \subsection{Power spectrum results}

-Figure \ref{fig:ratio_fits} shows the results from fitting the ratios $P_{\rm gg}/P_{\rm mm}$ and $P_{\rm gm}/P_{\rm mm}$ jointly for three $r$-band galaxy samples assuming ${k_{\rm max}}=0.35 \ h/{\rm Mpc}$.
-For each magnitude limit, we plot the ratios $P_{\rm gg}/P_{\rm mm}$ (top) and $P_{\rm gm}/P_{\rm mm}$ (bottom) with the theory predictions and residuals for the models introduced in \S\ref{subsec:fitting_procedure}.
+In Figure \ref{fig:ratio_fits} we show the results from fitting the ratios $P_{\rm gg}/P_{\rm mm}$ and $P_{\rm gm}/P_{\rm mm}$ jointly for three $r$-band galaxy samples assuming ${k_{\rm max}}=0.35 \ h/{\rm Mpc}$.
+For each magnitude limit, we plot the ratios $P_{\rm gg}/P_{\rm mm}$ (top) and $P_{\rm gm}/P_{\rm mm}$ (bottom) with the theory predictions and residuals for the three models introduced in \S\ref{subsec:fitting_procedure}.
 We find that the fiducial model produces noticeably better fits than the two and three parameter models, particularly for the $m_r<22$ galaxy sample.
-The fiducial model fits the Fourier space ratios of all galaxy samples within 0.5\%.
-The two and three parameter models fit the $m_r<23$ and $m_r<24.5$ samples with sub-percent level accuracy and the $m_r<22$ sample with approximately $3\%$ accuracy.
+The fiducial model is capable of fitting the Fourier space ratios of all galaxy samples within 0.5\% and the two and three parameter models still yield sub-percent level fits.
 In Table \ref{tab:b_param} we list the best fit bias parameters, reduced $\chi^2$, and maximum and median percent deviation statistics, as defined in the following section, for the fiducial model assuming $k_{\rm max} = 0.35 \ h/\rm{Mpc}$.

-\subsubsection{Goodness of Fit and Model Comparison}
+\subsubsection{Goodness of fit and model comparison}

 In order to evaluate our fitting procedure and compare the effectiveness of our bias models across galaxy samples we study the reduced $\chi^2$, maximum percentage deviation, and median percentage deviation as a function of $k_{\rm max}.$ For a given model with $n_p$ free parameters fit using $n_d$ data points, the reduced $\chi^2$ is given by the ratio $\chi^2/\rm{d.o.f}$ where ${\rm d.o.f}=n_d-n_p$ is the total number of degrees of freedom.
 Whereas the reduced $\chi^2$ statistic is used ubiquitously as an evaluation of goodness of fit, given the high precision of our measurement and artificial inflation of our covariance matrix, perhaps more relevant figures of merit for this analysis are the maximum and median deviation of a model from the data.
 If a model provides a formally bad $\chi^2$ with respect to the \CosmoDC data, but fits the data with percent level accuracy, then it could still be used in a real analysis provided the measurement error bars are greater than percent level.